 One of Burlington's oldest, most densely populated, and most diverse neighborhoods.
 Rich in history and the recipient of a recent revitalization effort, the Old North End is home to many lifelong Burlingtonians.
 Primarily developed in the late nineteenth century, the Old North End is characterized predominantly by affordable homes and apartments.
 The Old North End is located southeast of the New North End, just north of Burlington's central business district.
 Bordered by Lake Champlain on the west and the Intervale on the north, the Old North End is also home to many locally-owned shops and markets.

-If you would like to schedule a tour of any Burlington VT Old North End homes, contact Brian Boardman.
+If you would like to schedule a tour of any Burlington VT Old North End homes, contact the Brian Boardman Group.
 You can also create an account with the site to save your favorite listings and receive updates by email when a new Old North End home goes on the market.